vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

 BN ADC is not responsible for any airspace by default.

 ## Maneuvering Area Responsibility
+There are three SMC positions at Brisbane which are responsible for various parts of the maneuvering area, as shown below.

 <figure markdown>
 ![YBBN Maneuvering Area North](img/ybbn_maneuvring_area_north.png){ width="500" }